immersivecognition/unity-experiment-framework/README.md

 ### UI

-A UI is available to load participant data from file (or add new participant data).
+A UI is available (but optional) allowing loading of participant data from file (or add new participant data).
 Variables that are collected are customisable and can be used in the experiment (e.g. a parameter for a participant's age could be used to change the difficulty of the experiment).

 ![User interface](media/screenshot-1.PNG)